History of violence against LGBTQ people in the United Kingdom: 2000–2009

-2010 onwards
+2010s

 In 2012, Giovanna Del Nord, a 46-year-old trans woman, was attacked minutes after entering The Market Tavern, a pub in Leicester city centre.
 Without warning she was punched in the head and knocked unconscious.
-She later on changed her name (twice) and moved to Gibraltar, then to Malta and in 2020; to live in Sweden.

 In June 2012, Steven Simpson, an autistic, openly gay 18-year-old, had homophobic slurs written on his body and was set on fire at his birthday party by Jordan Sheard, 20, who was sentenced to 31/2 years in jail in March 2013.
 A vigil was held for Simpson in Sheffield on 9 April 2013, and gay rights organisation Stonewall successfully wrote to the Attorney General asking for a review of the case.
+Jordan Sheard, 20, of Darfield Road, Cudworth, received a three-and-a-half-year sentence at Sheffield Crown Court.

 In 2017, a 36-year-old man was attacked by 29-year-old Kamil Wladyslaw Snios in Tottenham, London.
 The attacker later made a number of homophobic remarks during police interview and cited homosexuality as a reason for attack.
 The victim was treated for four fractures to his right leg.
 Kamil Snios has been sentenced to 10 years in prison.

 In 2018, homophobic and transphobic hate crime was at record levels in Merseyside.
 Hate crimes increased dramatically since Michael Causer's death in 2008.
 Of the figures retrieved by the BBC, more than half of the 442 reported victims in 2017 were under 35 years of age, and more than 50 of the crimes were against people under 18 years of age.
 A number of factors may have contributed to the rise, including improved reporting by LGBT people.
 However, the number of offenders being brought to justice did not increase commensurately with the number of hate crimes recorded.
 It was reported that only one in five homophobic hate crimes are now solved.
 "Merseyside police told BBC Three there has been a 38% rise in trans hate crime since last year, with most victims aged between 26–35".